 - Verify AI responses for accuracy against your knowledge base

-- Check response times under load (can the platform handle your expected volume?)
+- Check response times under load — can the platform handle your expected volume?

-- Verify multilingual flows work correctly, including code-switching scenarios
+- Verify multilingual flows, including code-switching scenarios

 Launch Strategy

-Expand gradually: As confidence builds, increase the percentage.
+Expand gradually.
+As confidence builds, increase the percentage.
 Add new use cases one at a time.

-Set a 48-hour review window: After launch, review every conversation log for the first 48 hours.
+Set a 48-hour review window.
+After launch, review every conversation log for the first 48 hours.
 Catch issues before they become patterns.

 Optimization Cycle

 - Track key metrics.
-Resolution rate, average response time, escalation rate, customer satisfaction score.
+Resolution rate, average response time, escalation rate, satisfaction score.

 - Expand scope.
 Once one use case runs reliably, add the next.